ehmicky/spyd/docs/algorithm.md

 ## Processes variance

-_Problem_: Different processes (e.g. measuring the same tasks over time) have different performance profiles resulting in differences between runs.
-This is because different processes run with slightly faster or slower performance than others due to OS and runtime internals.
+_Problem_: Different processes (e.g. measuring the same tasks over time) have different performance profiles resulting in differences between benchmarks.
+This is because different processes execute with slightly faster or slower performance than others due to OS and runtime internals.

-_Solution_: Runs are spread over several processes and their results are merged.
-They are run serially in order not to compete with each other, which would otherwise make measures slower and less precise.
+_Solution_: Benchmarks are spread over several processes and their results are merged.
+They are executed serially in order not to compete with each other, which would otherwise make measures slower and less precise.

 Processes are used instead of threads because:

 - time slicing might happen in the middle of a measure
-- in some languages (like Node.js), threads run in a slightly different environment which might be unexpected inside the task
+- in some languages (like Node.js), threads execute in a slightly different environment which might be unexpected inside the task

 ## Runtime optimization

-_Problem_: Due to runtime optimization, the more a task is run, the faster is gets.
-Which means longer runs result in faster results.
+_Problem_: Due to runtime optimization, the more a task is executed, the faster is gets.
+Which means longer benchmarks result in faster results.

-_Solution_: The run is split into consecutive processes with the same duration.
-As a task gets faster or as a run gets longer, more processes are spawned but their duration remains the same.
+_Solution_: The benchmark is split into consecutive processes with the same duration.
+As a task gets faster or as a benchmark gets longer, more processes are spawned but their duration remains the same.

 ## Slow downs